We will contact you shortly.

-The Primrose Trail Group is a local community group that is spearheading the opening of a safe, accessible multi-purpose trail for walkers and cyclists between Kingsbridge and South Brent, following where possible the route of the old Primrose Line railway.
+The Primrose Trail Group is a local community group that is spearheading the opening of a safe, accessible, non-motorised, multi-purpose leisure trail between Kingsbridge and South Brent.
+It will have low environmental impact and will follow, as closely as possible (using mainly quiet roads and existing rights of way), the route of the old Primrose Line railway.

-The group is made up of local people who share a passion for walking, cycling, Devon life and the great outdoors.
-They first examined the route of the historic Kingsbridge branch railway line, or 'Primrose Line', in 2017 and recognised the huge potential that this area offered, if opened up once again to the wider public.
+The Primrose Trail group first examined the route of the historic Kingsbridge branch railway line, or 'Primrose Line', in 2017 and recognised the huge potential that this area offered, if opened up once again to the wider public.

 The idyllic railway line was launched to much fanfare in 1893, only to be closed in 1963 despite local opposition.
 The route itself is stunningly beautiful, varied, safe and surprisingly flat; all reasons why the community group deemed it such an ideal canvas for a new, first class multi-purpose trail.
 The idea of the 'Primrose Trail' was born.